Ranjeet S. Marwa

-He is the man behind The Man Who Loved Flowers Dollar Baby Film.
+He is de man behind The man who loved flowers Dollar Baby Film.

 SKSM: Could you start with telling me a bit about yourself?
 Who are you and what do you do?

 Ranjeet S. Marwa: Hi.
 Firstly I just want to thank you for asking me to be interviewed, it is much appreciated.
 Right, my name is Ranjeet S. Marwa, I am 24 years old from England, I am a film director.
 I started to become interested in film at the age of 11 when I first saw Stanley Kubrick’s “The Shining”.
 Ever since then I’ve always been interested but never fully pursued it.
 I had many opportunities to be able to make films but never realized that it was my calling up until now.
 Something happened to me in 2009 when my younger brother asked me to make a short film for him for one of his lessons in college.
 Ever since then, that is what I’ve been doing.

 SKSM: When did you make The man who loved flowers?
 Can you tell me a little about the production?
 How much did it cost?
 How long did it take to film it?